-- Persistently going missing from school or home and / or being found out-of-area; - Unexplained acquisition of money, clothes, or mobile phones; - Excessive receipt of texts / phone calls; - Relationships with controlling / older individuals or groups; - Leaving home / care without explanation; - Suspicion of physical assault / unexplained injuries; - Parental concerns; - Carrying weapons; - Significant decline in school results / performance; - Gang association or isolation from peers or social networks; - Self-harm or significant changes in emotional well-being.
+- Persistently 'absent' from education, particularly on repeat occasions or for prolonged periods from school or home and / or being found out-of-area; - Unexplained acquisition of money, clothes, or mobile phones; - Excessive receipt of texts / phone calls; - Relationships with controlling / older individuals or groups; - Leaving home / care without explanation; - Suspicion of physical assault / unexplained injuries; - Parental concerns; - Carrying weapons; - Significant decline in school results / performance; - Gang association or isolation from peers or social networks; - Self-harm or significant changes in emotional well-being.

 County Lines is a form of criminal exploitation whereby gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of 'deal line'.
-They are likely to exploit children and vulnerable adults to move and store the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons.
+They are likely to exploit children and susceptible adults to move and store the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons.